jim-schwoebel/pauses/README.md

 ```

 ## use cases

+The extract_pauselength.py script uses sys.argv[] convention to pass through variables in the terminal.
+For more information on this, check out this [StackOverflow post](https://stackoverflow.com/questions/4117530/sys-argv1-meaning-in-script).

 ### if you want to process all audio files in the ./data folder

 Run the script in the terminal with: